- These members of the arthropod family love hanging around humans and frequently take up residence in mattresses and bedding.

 Signs of a bed bug or dust mite infestation can be egg cases, fecal stains, and shed skin in the cracks and crevices in or around the bed.

 The general public often mixes up these creatures, but the duo has quite a few differences.
-Read on to learn more about the dust mite and the bed bug in-depth, including facts about identification, treatment, prevention, and detecting signs of their presence.
+Read on to learn more about the dust mite and the bed bug in-depth, including facts about the identification, treatment, prevention, and detection of signs of their presence.

 Comparing Bed Bugs vs Dust Mites